raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Values for the Keepalive Interval

-For the keepalive interval value, lower values result in a higher volume of keepalive traffic.
-Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a DSO Session open for the same length of time (determined by the inactivity timeout) regardless of the level of keepalive traffic required.
+For the keepalive interval value, lower values result in a higher volume of DSO keepalive traffic.
+Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a DSO Session open for the same length of time (determined by the inactivity timeout) regardless of the level of DSO keepalive traffic required.

 It may be appropriate for clients and servers to select different keepalive